Submit your review Journalism News NetworkAverage rating: 1 reviewsChair of MHRANov 2, 2022Fire Safety or lack of it!!

 There are many flats in Mhouse where many parts of the flat to the protected staircase is more than even 10 meters or even 12 meters.

-(2) You have mentioned, “the hatch takes you up to the unsafe rooftop area, with no banisters/boundaries by the edge of the property”.
+(2) You have mentioned, “the hatch takes you up to the unsafe rooftop area, with no bannisters/boundaries by the edge of the property”.

-Again your statement is incorrect because Mhouse roof has a parapet wall almost 1.4 meters high.
+Again your statement is incorrect because the Mhouse roof has a parapet wall almost 1.4 meters high.

-I would appreciate your views on the above incorrect statements, please.
+Your views on your own incorrect statements, please.

 (3)Please help us understand, which fire safety regulation states that the roof can’t be used for fire escape if the staircase is blocked with the fire and it is three sides closed.